|Home | Products | Services | Testimonials | Articles | Contact |

-One way of understanding this is that by improving your interactions with the world, you get more from the world which leads to internal changes.
+One way of understanding this is that by improving your interactions with the world, you get more from the world.
+This leads to internal changes.
 Another way of understanding it is that by improving the everyday interactions with the world the inner personal issues become less important and you can function better.

 One of the co-founders of NLP, John Grinder, defined NLP as "The Study of Human Excellence".
 By discovering how people achieve excellence in a given area and then adapting their methods to ourselves in the same area, we can also achieve more.
 This process is called "modeling" and includes discovering what are their thoughts, global and personal beliefs, behaviors, communication patterns-- to name just a few.
 Similarly if we, ourselves, excel in a particular area we can adapt our methods to other areas of our lives.